webcodejunkie/movie_api/README.md

-# Skullify
+# Horror Movie API

-Welcome to my application __Skullify__
+Welcome to the (API horror movie) movie_api
-This web application will provide users with access to information about different horror movies, directors, and genres.
+This API will provide users with access to information about different horror movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

+## Getting Started

+if you want to use this API refer to my out folder https://github.com/webcodejunkie/movie_api/tree/master/out opening the index.html locally will present you with documentation on API calling and how to gain access via origin-access.

-## The 5 Ws For Skullify
+## The 5 Ws For movie_api

 - *Who*—These will be movie enthusiasts who enjoy reading information about different movies and want to engage by giving thier take on critizing movies.